 Why?
-I have tried to point out in this series of articles the disastrous effect of political democratic ideology upon the growth of class-conscious-Even after the capitalist class in America ness. had learned that government is not carried on in legislatures, but in banks and Chambers of Com-merce, the workers still believed that political democracy could salve the problems of the wageearners.
-This belief affected and modified the revolutionary theories imported from Europe.
+I have tried to point out in this series of articles the disastrous effect of political democratic ideology upon the growth of class-consciousness.
+Even after the capitalist class in America had learned that government is not carried on in legislatures, but in banks and Chambers of Commerce, the workers still believed that political democracy could salve the problems of the wage-This belief affected and modified the earners. revolutionary theories imported from Europe.
 And when it did not, the class-conscious workingmen's organizations soon found that the capitalist political parties, with their appeal to small property holders, were easily able to capture the labor vote from the Socialists.

 And finally, although, as Sorge stated at the Hague Congress, "the foreign immigrants alone constituted the wage-earning class in America," they found themselves unable in any way to bring influence upon the government or the ruling classesbecause they were foreigners.
-This is as true today as it was in 1876-if not more so, on account of the war.
-The foreign workers in this country are virtually excluded from all participation in the government, although they constitute the majority of the American working class.
-Although naturalized citizens, the latest immigration laws nullify this advantage, because under them citizenship can be revoked upon conviction of having revolutionary ideas.
-Their organizations are powerless; their press is muzzled; the courts convict them of political offenses upon the slightest evidence, and Organized Labor-as typified in the A. F. of L.-bars them from the advantages of even the inadequate labor organizations formed to defend the workers' economic interests.
-The present outlawing of Socialists in politics, because they are Socialists, indicates the answer of the democratic State to the political action of the class-conscious workers.